Kadee80/WebDev_Spring17/README.md

 # Syllabus

-## Polytechnic School of Engineering of New York University
+## Tandon School of Engineering of New York University

 ### Technology, Culture and Society
 ### Integrated Digital Media